 Insurance & Even Money Strategy

 If a dealer shows an Ace, there’s a chance that a picture card may be facing down.
 This looms large in the mind of most players, which is why the dealer offers a side bet known as ‘insurance’.
-Treated separate from the main game, it requires you to put up half of your stake.
+Treated separated from the main game, it requires you to put up half of your stake.
 If the dealer lands a blackjack, you’re paid 2 – 1 meaning that you win your insurance bet but also lost your standard bet.
 So in other words, you break even.
 Insurance is best used with low value cards.

 Even Money Strategy